coolkid547/Oregon-Trail-KaiOS-Edition/README.md

 ## Notes & next steps

 - This is a prototype.
 Next improvements: deeper event trees, art and audio, save state, multiple routes.
+- GitHub Pages replaces Azure hosting; Azure-specific files have been removed.
 - No em-dash characters were used in code files.